joelparkerhenderson/demo-terraform-aws/README.md

   * Sign up.

+### Get AWS command line software (optional)

+If you want, you can install Python, PIP, and AWS on macOS:

+    brew install python
+    pip install awscli --upgrade --user

 ### Get your AWS security credentials

 Get your AWS security credentials, if you don't already have them.